ianakt/Kickstarter-Analysis/README.md

 Something I would love to include is the effect of project updates and rewards on goal funded.
 Kickstarter reccomends this however, I don't have data collected, something to keep in mind.

-In summary it appears ideal to have have play with a budget of less than 45000 with a launch duration of 3 to 5 weeks, with a Project Launch starting between April and July.
+In summary it appears ideal to have have play with a budget of less than 45000 with a launch duration of 3 to 5 weeks (based on the ratio 3 weeks might be ideal), with a Project Launch starting between April and July.

 Regards,
 Ian